johnsonawa29-droid/airbnb-clone-project/README.md

  # airbnb-clone-project.

  # Project Overview
+ * this project is to build a functional web application

+  ### project goals

- * this project is to build a functional web application that allow user to browe property listings view detailed property information and complete booking
+   *to build a functional web application that allows users to browse property listings,view detailed property information,and complete bookings.

  * tech stack
  * html,css,javascript and react
  *